 - 2 tsp. kosher salt, plus more to taste

 - ¼ tsp. freshly ground black pepper, plus more to taste

-- ¾ cup heavy cream (can sub almond milk, regular milk, or half and half)
+- ¾ cup plain almond milk (*can also use regular milk, heavy cream, or half and half)*

 - Heat the olive oil in a large, deep stock pot over medium heat.